East Anglia’s leading Hardwood & Softwood Timber Merchant.

-Our stock hardwood product range has been expanded to now include all of the following Joinery Hardwood species: Oak, Beech, Walnut, Cherry, Ash, Maple, Tulipwood, Sapele, Idigbo, Utile, Iroko, Wenge and Zebrano.
+Our stock hardwood product range has been expanded to now include all of the following Joinery Hardwood species: Oak, Beech, Walnut, Cherry, Ash, Maple, Tulipwood, Sapele, Idigbo, Utile and Iroko.

-We also stock Accoya, Siberian Larch, Western Red Cedar, European Fresh Sawn Oak and Timber Cladding products for general construction and landscaping purposes.
+We also stock Siberian Larch, Western Red Cedar and a wide range of European Fresh Sawn Oak products for general construction and landscaping purposes.

 Please call us if you have a specific requirement not listed.